OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 > This should not be used on its own, as bypassing it is pretty common and easy.

+### File Name Sanitization

+Multiple threats relate to the file-name, thus, it is essential to ensure that the file-name is stored in a secure fashion.

+This can be done by creating a **random string** as a file-name.
+If the file-name is required by the business needs, proper input validation should be done against client-side, and back-end side attack vectors.

 # Context

 Into web applications, when we expect upload of working documents from users, we can expose the application to submission of documents that we can categorize as *malicious*.